konsumer/dkbits/README.md

 # dkbits
-Little code snippets that were useful for soemthing
+Little code snippets that were useful for something

 ## apachectl.py